 These questions and others were considered at the launch of the Scotland 2030 Programme, hosted by the Rt.
 Hon Ken Macintosh MSP, the Parliament’s Presiding Officer and chair of the Futures Forum’s board of directors.

 Minecraft developer and videogames entrepreneur Chris van der Kuyl provided an expert take on the technological development we can expect by 2030.

 Chris laid out his expectation for automation and driverless vehicles and flying drones to transform our infrastructure and way of life, particularly in rural areas, while noting the implications for jobs in many areas of the economy, including hitherto untouched professions such as accountancy and the law.

 Karine Polwart, Singer, Songwriter and Essayist

-Technology: the driving force of human civilisation?
-Blog to the Future post from Futures Fellow Nicola Martin on the historical role of technology in our society.
+Read Technology: the driving force of human civilisation? blog to the future from Futures Fellow Nicola Martin on the historical role of technology in our society.

-“Deep Shift: Technology Tipping Points and Societal Impact” (3.86MB pdf) – the World Economic Forum’s detailed report on developing technologies and their societal impact from 2015.
+Read the World Economic Forum’s 2015 report “Deep Shift: Technology Tipping Points and Societal Impact” report (3.86MB pdf) – a detailed report on developing technologies and their societal impact.